Why Teach a First-Year Seminar Course?

 - Approval of supervisor or department chair

 All new instructors must complete a FYS Information Session during January or February.
 These hour-sessions will cover UNI as part of University Studies, the curriculum of UNI, and instructor expectations.
-New instructors are required to attend three half day Orientation Sessions (March/April) and the Instructor Development Workshop in April.
+New instructors are required to attend two half-day Orientation Sessions (March/April), and the Instructor Development Workshop in April.

 Applications for FYS will only be accepted after attendance at an FYS Information Session.
 Applications can be accessed below.
 You will be able to download your cover letter and/or resume/vitae via the online application.
 Please complete the appropriate application: